smodole/devops-beginner/project1/project1.md

 # Documentation of Project1

-Welcome to your my first project in DevOps Beginner Course.
-In this project, will be:
+Welcome to my first project in DevOps Beginner Course.
+In this project, I will be:

 - **Building with Nginx:**
 - **Connecting with Route53:**
 - **Securing with Certbot:**

-By the end of this project, I would have fully deployed and secured a static website ready to share with the world!
+By the end of this project, I would have fully deployed and secured a static website on EC2 ready to shared with the world!

 ## Introduction